dkarris/FSND-Project-2-Blog_GAE/README.md

 - Removed <table> tags from signin and login forms
 - Changed jinja template structure from using {% include %} to {% extends %}

+#### 11/08/2016 Implemented bug fix

+In bloghandlers.py Editblog handler POST method didn't exit script execution when user was not authorized.
+Fixed